 - Ginseng – improves mental clarity, helps with fatigue

 - Chaga – improves physical endurance, supports a healthy immune system

-Adaptogens come in powder, pill, and tea form.
+Adaptogens come in powder, pill, and tea forms.
 Some powders are stronger and more bitter than others so I recommend putting them in tea, coffee, or smoothies instead of just water because they taste repulsive on their own.

 Kombucha is a bit of an acquired taste, especially if you’re new to fermented foods.
 It’s made with a few simple ingredients of black tea, sugar, filtered water, fruit juice, and a SCOBY (symbiotic culture of bacteria and yeast).
 The SCOBY is what transforms the tea into a tangy, fizzy beverage.

 Fermented foods and drinks (like kombucha) are rich in probiotics which help improve digestion and boost immunity.